gabr0236/Roborally/README.md

 the same time as all the other players.
 Robots will get in each other’s way, push each other off course, and shoot each other with lasers.
 Sometimes the biggest challenge is just surviving!

-The order of each turn
+The order of each turn:
  1. Get programming cards (automatic)
  2. Arrange your Program cards among your five registers. (users)